 The city of Granada is located at the foot of the Sierra Nevada mountains and has a unique history bestowed it with artistic grandeur embracing Moorish palaces and Christian renaissance treasures, as the last Moorish capital on the Iberian peninsula it also holds great symbolic value.

-The city of Granada has been shaped by the hills where the old districts in the Albaicin and the Alhambra were founded, brimming with steep, narrow streets, beautiful nooks and corners and marvelous landscapes.
+The city of Granada has been shaped by the hills where the old districts in the Albaicin and the Alhambra were founded, brimming with steep, narrow streets, beautiful nooks and corners and marvellous landscapes.

 When the Moors crossed the Strait of Gibraltar in 711 they settled in what was then a small Visigoth town perched atop the Alhambra hill.
 Here they settled and erected walls and laid the foundation for the prosperous civilization that would follow.

 Its' splendour was reached in 1238 when Mohammed ben Nasar founded the Nasrid dynasty and the Kingdom of Granada stretched from Gibraltar to Murcia.
 This dynasty bore twenty kings until King Boabdil was forced to surrender to the Catholic Monarchs, King Ferdinand and Queen Isabella in 1492.

-During three centuries a magnificent and rich Islamic culture flourished leaving Granada with architectural marvels of the caliber of the Alhmabra declared a World Heritage Site along with the Generalife and the Albaicin.
+During three centuries a magnificent and rich Islamic culture flourished leaving Granada with architectural marvels of the calibre of the Alhambra declared a World Heritage Site along with the Generalife and the Albaicin.